fabiobento512/FRequest/README.md

 <a href="https://github.com/random-guy/FRequest/releases"><b>Download page</b><img src="images/download.png" alt="download frequest"><a/>

-The main motivation for the program is to create a similar working software to an IDE but for HTTP(s) apis.
+The main motivation for this HTTP client program is to create a similar working software to an IDE but for HTTP(s) apis.
 It should be fast, cross platform, lightweight, practical with a native look.
 Also it is important that project files can be easily shared and work seamless with Source Code Management (SCM) for collaborative work.